Home Safety for Patients Receiving Anti-Cancer Medications

 • If you have an ostomy, wear gloves when emptying.
 Wash the collection bag once a day with soap and water.

-• Contaminated trash can be placed in special bags if you were supplied with these or doubled bagged in plastic, leak-proof bags and placed in your regular trash.
+• Contaminated trash can be placed in special bags if you were given them.
+You can also double up plastic leak-proof bags and place them in your regular trash.

 • If possible, wash contaminated laundry right away.
 If you cannot wash it right away, place it in a leak-proof plastic bag and wash it as soon as possible.

-If anti-cancer medications or body fluids are spilled or splashed within 48 hours after treatment:
+If anti-cancer medications or body fluids are spilled or splashed within 48 to 72 hours after treatment:

 • Wear gloves to clean up the spill/splash.